BryceSchroeder/delvmod/README.md

 patches created for the first-party patch manager Magpie, and create patches that it can apply, but it can't create patches that can be applied by Magpie.)

+"tileshow.py" - Shows tiles from their tile ID (i.e. the ID used in maps.)

 FUTURE DIRECTIONS

 As of the present, the scripting system's virtual machine has not been